John Goldie (philosopher): Association with Robert Burns

 Tradition states that Goldie visited Robert Burns in 1785 at Mossgiel Farm while on a business trip to Mauchline during harvest time, the two men sat down behind a stook (sheaf) while the poet recited a few of his compositions.
-Goldie had first become aware of Burns through the circulation of manuscript copies of Burns' poem and satire The Twa Herds'.
+Goldie had first become aware of Burns through the circulation of manuscript copies of Burns' poem and satire "The Twa Herds".

-So impressed was Goldie with Burn's poetry that he encouraged him to publish his workAdamson, p.141 and later stood joint surety to the printer John Wilson for the printing of Poems, Chiefly in the Scottish Dialect as Wilson would not risk publication without payment.Boyle, Page 40 Burns visited Goldie's home where he was introduced to a number of the leading citizens of the town, such as the Town-clerk, Mr William Paterson of Braehead; Mr Robert Muir, a wine merchant; Major Parker of Asslos (banker); Dr William Moore and Thomas Samson, eventually becoming friends with a number of the leading figures in Kilmarnock.Boyle, Page 40 In the course of the evening Burns recited several of his poems and those present agreed to stand surety for the publication of his poems.
+So impressed was Goldie with Burn's poetry that he encouraged him to publish his work and later stood joint surety to the printer John Wilson for the printing of Poems, Chiefly in the Scottish Dialect, as Wilson would not risk publication without payment.
+Burns visited Goldie's home where he was introduced to a number of the leading citizens of the town, such as the Town-clerk, William Paterson of Braehead; Robert Muir, a wine merchant; Major Parker of Asslos (banker); Dr William Moore and Thomas Samson, eventually becoming friends with a number of the leading figures in Kilmarnock.
+In the course of the evening Burns recited several of his poems and those present agreed to stand surety for the publication of his poems.
 Such was their enthusiasm that several of these supporters appear in the subscription list of Poems, Chiefly in the Scottish Dialect (Edinburgh Edition).

-It is recorded, probably from his son, that Goldie had said "Robin, I’ll tell you what to do.
+It is recorded, probably from his son, that Goldie said "Robin, I’ll tell you what to do.
 Come your wa's down to Killie (Kilmarnock)some day next week, and tak' pat-luck wi' me.
 I ha'e twa or three guid friends that'll be able to set the press a-going."
 Young, the Kilmarnock Edition researcher, states that in 1785 Goldie was influential in persuading Burns to publish his poems and that from the start it was a group project.